 An iconic Indian artist with international acclaim, Akbar Padamsee (1928-2020) was one of the trailblazers of Modern Indian painting.
 Throughout his career, Padamsee steered away from categorization, and created a body of work that is fiercely experimental and individualistic.
 While the revered artist was primarily known as a painter, he embraced several mediums such as sculpting, plastic emulsion, printmaking, photography, computer graphics and film making.

-Padamsee is often referred to as the 'intellectual artist', with several noteworthy accolades that include being honoured with the Padma Bhushan, Kalidas Samman, a gold medal from Lalit Kala Academy and Fellowship from the J.D.
+Padamsee is often referred to as the 'intellectual artist', with his several noteworthy accolades that include being honoured with the Padma Bhushan, Kalidas Samman, a gold medal from Lalit Kala Academy and a Fellowship from the J.D.
 Rockefeller Foundation.